 On July 28, Venezuelan voters went to the polls to elect a president for the 2025-2031 term.
-There are a total of 10 candidates in this Venezuelan presidential election.
+There were a total of 10 candidates in this Venezuelan presidential election.

-However, according to assessments, this will only be a confrontation between incumbent President Nicolas Maduro, representing the ruling United Socialist Party of Venezuela (PSUV), and diplomat Edmundo González Urrutia representing the Democratic Unity Roundtable (MUD) - an alliance that brings together liberals, Christian socialists, socialists and conservatives.
+However, according to assessments, this will only be a confrontation between incumbent President Nicolas Maduro, representing the ruling United Socialist Party of Venezuela (PSUV), and diplomat Edmundo González Urrutia, representing the Democratic Unity Roundtable (MUD) – an alliance of liberals, Christian socialists, socialists, and conservatives.

-Venezuela is holding presidential elections as economic sanctions imposed by the United States continue to have serious and far-reaching consequences for the lives of its people, such as shortages of medicine and food, a decline in the quality of life and a wave of emigration.
+Venezuela is holding presidential elections amidst ongoing economic sanctions imposed by the United States, which continue to have serious and far-reaching consequences for the lives of its citizens, such as shortages of medicine and food, a decline in quality of life, and a wave of migration.

-In recent days, Mr. Maduro has traveled across Venezuela, inaugurating hospital wards and highways and visiting remote rural areas.
-President Maduro’s speeches have focused on economic security, punctuated by stories of entrepreneurship, mentions of a stable exchange rate and lower inflation.
+In recent days, Maduro has traveled throughout Venezuela, inaugurating hospital departments and highways, and visiting remote rural areas.
+President Maduro's speeches have focused on economic security, emphasizing entrepreneurship through narratives, and mentioning a stable exchange rate and lower inflation.

-Venezuela’s economy has begun to pick up after the Covid-19 pandemic, with the International Monetary Fund forecasting it will grow 4% in 2024 — one of the fastest in Latin America — after shrinking 71% from 2012 to 2020.
-Mr. Maduro has promised a government that will create enough jobs to lure Venezuelans living abroad back home.
+Venezuela's economy is beginning to recover after the Covid-19 pandemic, with the International Monetary Fund forecasting 4% growth in 2024 – one of the fastest-growing economies in Latin America – after contracting by 71% from 2012 to 2020.
+Maduro has promised a government that will create enough jobs to entice Venezuelans living abroad to return home.

-The latest poll by the Venezuelan Center for Measurement and Statistical Data shows that 56.8% of respondents said they would vote for Nicolás Maduro; meanwhile, 76% of respondents believe that Maduro will be re-elected president, and 13% believe that the opposition will win.
+The latest opinion poll by the Venezuelan Center for Measurement and Statistical Data shows that 56.8% of respondents said they would vote for Nicolás Maduro; meanwhile, 76% believe Maduro will be re-elected president, and 13% think the opposition will win.

-If re-elected, Mr. Maduro will serve a third consecutive term as president of Venezuela, bringing his total number of years in power to 18.
+If re-elected, Maduro would serve a third consecutive term as president of Venezuela, bringing his total time in power to 18 years.

 HUY QUOC